szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Additionally, much like IWDEE, blinded enemies are not affected, which is to be expected given the nature of the spell.

+Finally, it can be configured to make True Sight prevent the effect, since it is an illusion.

 **Component 330:** Make Cleric's level 7 version of confusion act like Chaos (-4 saving throw penalty)

 It was always a fairly odd choice of level 7 spell.
 Some mods resolve this by moving it to lower levels.
 This is another way of resolving it.
 It will behave like Chaos, having a save penalty of -4 instead of -2.

-**Component Armor Class** Make Armor of Faith also add a +2 AC bonus to make it useful at low levels
+**Component 420:** Make Armor of Faith also add a +2 Armor Class and resistance to poison damage

 At the beginning of BGEE this spell is largely unremarkable and provides no protection of note to the cleric.
 Now it will at least provide a minor Armor Class bonus by default, which makes this spell the only one in vanilla BG that improves the Armor Class of the cleric other than Defensive Harmony (IIRC).